TanishkaMarrott/Decoding-The-TOGAF-Framework/TOGAF_Overview_BDAT_Domains.md

 </br>

-The Scope  + The Strategic Alignment Aspects
+Differentiator:- The Scope  + The Strategic Alignment Aspects

-With TOGAF , our prime focus would be Enterprise Architecture.
+With TOGAF , our prime focus would be *only* Enterprise Architecture.
 Core intent is that the tech infra "must be aligned" with business.
 Tech without Business alignment is similar to a train without an engine.

 </br>